-Now under the Advanced permissions, you will see a change and you will see the option to add Multiple Objects
+Step 4: Now under the Advanced permissions, you will see a change, and you will see the option to add Multiple Objects

-To add multiple object and to inherit permission you can click on “Change Permissions”.
+To add multiple objects and to inherit permission, you can click on “Change Permissions”.

 Now you can enable the Basic Permission.
-If you want to enable advanced permission, click on “Show advance permissions”.
+If you want to enable advanced permission, click on “Show advanced permissions”.

 You should be able to access that particular file or folder.
 Be careful when you alter the permission for System file or folder it may cause serious damage to your system and compromise security.
 So please create a system restore point first and then proceed with caution.